Azamara Quest current position

 History - construction and ownership

-The 30,277-ton, 694-passenger cruise ship Azamara Quest was formerly sailing as R Seven (Renaissance), Delphin Renaissance (Cruiseinvest), and Blue Moon (Pullmantur).
-The vessel was renamed to “Azamara Quest” in 2007 when joining Azamara Cruises fleet.
+The 694-passenger ship Azamara Quest was formerly sailing as R Seven (Renaissance), Delphin Renaissance (Cruiseinvest), and Blue Moon (Pullmantur).
+The vessel was renamed to “Azamara Quest” in 2007 when joining Azamara's fleet.

 In 2001, the original vessel’s owner Renaissance Cruises ceased operations due to liquidity.
 The vessel was launched in 2003 to be operated under charter by Delphin Seereisen under the name “Delphin Renaissance”.
 In 2006, Pullmantur bought the ship and renamed it to “Blue Moon”.
 In 2007, Pullmantur’s owner RCCL (Royal Caribbean) transferred the ship to its new subsidiary company “Azamara Cruises” and renamed it to “Azamara Quest”.